 My Passion for ADHD tailored therapy.

-I have a very special interest and speciality in neurodiversity and ADHD specifically.
-I am a clinical member of CADDRA, provide ADHD assessments and treatment counselling to help parents and adults access timely care and learn the amazing things that can happen when the brain has the ability to access appropriate amounts of dopamine in whichever treatment modality you choose, be it medication or natural methods.
+I have a very special interest and speciality in neurodiversity.
+I am a clinical member of CADDRA, provide strength based ADHD/Autism assessments and treatment counselling to help parents and adults access timely care and learn the amazing things that can happen when the brain has the ability to access appropriate amounts of dopamine in whichever treatment modality you choose, be it medication or natural methods.
 I also want individuals and families to have all the knowledge and informed consent they need to assist themselves and their children in this stressful decision.
-I have the clinical knowledge and more importantly the lived experience of all the challenges and strengths that come with this neurotype, insights and perspectives from raising 2 children on completely opposite ends of the spectrum with this neurotype and having also been able to identify relationship strengths and weaknesses in many areas where our relationships and life joys begin to become affected by ADHD.
+I have the clinical knowledge and more importantly the lived experience of all the challenges and strengths that come with this neurotype, insights and perspectives from raising 2 children on completely opposite ends of the spectrum with this neurotype and having also been able to identify relationship strengths and weaknesses in many areas where our relationships and life joys begin to become affected by ADHD or Autism.

 I am a passionate advocate for becoming the voice they need to be seen, heard and successful.
 And successful they can be at such a huge level but the opportunity for their trajectory to be altered is so very vast and extensive as this neurotype needs executive function support until their brain has fully developed.
 If they had a chance to be spared from the psychological impacts of the invisible struggles there is an amazing amount of power to be harnessed.
 A scenario that even the client or child themselves don't even know they are experiencing and may never get the opportunity to know.
 My goal is to bridge this gap in care, help to educate and manage some of the issues that arise as well as showing clients and their families about the many strengths that come with it.